Meet Our Board Members

 Jud co-authored “The Fine Art of Valuation” in The Mergers and Acquisitions Handbook, published by McGraw-Hill in 1987 and “Determining the Value of Restructuring Alternatives” in Corporate Restructuring, A Guide to Creating the Premium-Valued Company, published by McGraw-Hill in 1990.

-He resides in Manhattan, is married and has five grown sons and five grandchildren, two of whom are at BFS.
-Charlie is a member of the class of 2030 and Nick is a member of the class of 2033.
+He resides in Manhattan, is married and has five grown sons and five grandchildren, one of whom is a student at BFS.
+Charlie is a member of the class of 2030.

 Gabe Schwartz is the parent to two children at BFS, Sadie, class of 2029, and Sebastian, class of 2032.
 Gabe is Co-Deputy Executive Managing Member and Co-Head of U.S. Distressed Corporate Investments at Davidson Kempner Capital Management LP, a global institutional investment management firm, which he joined in 2009.
 Prior to Davidson Kempner, Gabe was at Goldman, Sachs & Co. for 9 years, most recently as a Managing Director in the Special Situations Group.
 Gabe received a B.A., summa cum laude, from Colgate University in 2000.
 Gabe is also a member of the Board of Directors of the Brooklyn Community Foundation and also serves as the Chairman of its Finance and Investment Committee.